akka/akka-samples/akka-sample-cluster-scala/README.md

 You can read more about the cluster concepts in the [documentation](https://doc.akka.io/docs/akka/2.6/typed/cluster.html).

-To run this sample, type `sbt "runMain sample.cluster.simple.SimpleClusterApp"` if it is not already started.
+To run this sample, type `sbt "runMain sample.cluster.simple.App"`.

-`SimpleClusterApp` starts three actor systems (cluster members) in the same JVM process.
+`sample.cluster.simple.App` starts three actor systems (cluster members) in the same JVM process.
 It can be more interesting to run them in separate processes.
 Stop the application and then open three terminal windows.

 In the first terminal window, start the first seed node with the following command:

-    sbt "runMain sample.cluster.simple.SimpleClusterApp 25251"
+    sbt "runMain sample.cluster.simple.App 25251"

 25251 corresponds to the port of the first seed-nodes element in the configuration.
 In the log output you see that the cluster node has been started and changed status to 'Up'.

 In the second terminal window, start the second seed node with the following command:

-    sbt "runMain sample.cluster.simple.SimpleClusterApp 25252"
+    sbt "runMain sample.cluster.simple.App 25252"

 25252 corresponds to the port of the second seed-nodes element in the configuration.
 In the log output you see that the cluster node has been started and joins the other seed node and becomes a member of the cluster.
 Its status changed to 'Up'.